-The deadline for registration to this workshop is Thursday 1 July.
+The deadline for registration is Thursday 21 October.

 Gift Culture is a new paradigm that moves us away from making money a measurement of worth and value, towards focusing on the sustainability of the community as a whole.
 More about Gift Culture.

-As part of experimenting with financial-co-responsibility, we ask the following:
+As part of experimenting with this kind of financial-co-responsibility, we ask the following:

-- When you apply, select the £100 deposit option.
-We ask that you treat £100 as a non-refundable deposit for your place – you can attend and choose to contribute no more than £100.
+- When you apply, select the £120 deposit.
+We ask that you treat £120 as a non-refundable deposit for your place – you can attend and choose to contribute no more than £120.